|

 As this is an operating mosque, visitors should be respectful and follow appropriate dress codes, which require that women cover their heads and shoulders and that men wear long pants.

+Entry to the Sultan Ahmed Mosque is free, but donations are accepted.
 If you don’t have appropriate attire, you can rent scarves and skirts at the entrance of the mosque.

 The mosque also offers guided tours for those who want to learn more about its history and significance.